 This Academy has a governing body responsible for oversight of its operations.
 This governing body is led by Chief Executive Officer, Hal Bond.

 LICENSING

-Metropolitan Veterinary Academy has been approved for Licensure with the Ohio Board of Career Colleges and Schools (OBCCS) in the State of Ohio.
-Metropolitan Veterinary Academy is not accredited and does not participate in federal Student Financial Aid.
+Metropolitan Veterinary Academy is licensed by the Ohio State Board of Career Colleges and Schools (OSBCCS), registration number 2238.
+MVA is not accredited and does not participate in federal Student Financial Aid.

 LOCATION & HOURS OF OPERATION